gammasoft71/xtd/docs/internal/xtd_explanations.md

 * The documentation is only present in the .h file.
 (Some IDEs use these documentations to help you develop).
 * Most of the documentation is based on [MSDN](https://docs.microsoft.com/en-us/dotnet/api/?view=windowsdesktop-5.0) and adapted to xtd and C++.

-There are two reference guides:
+There are two guides:
 * Reference Guide : [On line](https://codedocs.xyz/gammasoft71/xtd/index.html) and offline [documentation](https://github.com/gammasoft71/xtd/blob/master/docs/doxygen/doxygen.txt).
 This guide contains high level documentation.
-* Developer Reference Guide : Only offline [documentation](https://github.com/gammasoft71/xtd/blob/master/docs/doxygen/doxygen_developer.txt).
+* Developer Guide : Only offline [documentation](https://github.com/gammasoft71/xtd/blob/master/docs/doxygen/doxygen_developer.txt).
 This guide contains high and low level documentation.

 ### Notes